junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Jimmy blinks.
 "Yes, but he's unconscious now..."

 Michael snaps his fingers again.
-The device on his head fall to the floor.
+The device on his head falls to the floor.
 The nails are still covered in blood.

 "Michael," Castiel speaks, taking over the body.
 His voice is only a little shaky.
-The sea comes back around Jimmy's consciousness, slowly shoving back down.
+The sea comes back around Jimmy's consciousness, slowly shoving him back down.

 "Congratulations on the victory, General.
 What's my new order?"
 Castiel doesn't seem to notice him at all.

-*But -- it supposed to be over now.* Jimmy thinks miserably. *The Apocalypse should have ended now with the Devil gone.
+*But -- it's supposed to be over now.* Jimmy thinks miserably. *The Apocalypse should have ended now with the Devil gone.
 Things should start to turn better.*

 "It's not over yet," Michael says solemnly, pulling his blade out of Lucifer's chest.
-"We need to wipe clean all the demons, angels, humans that followed Lucifer.
+"We need to wipe clean all the demons, angels, and humans that followed Lucifer.
 We need to purge the world and kill everything that doesn't obey me.
 Because I, am the only ruler of this world."

 "Of course, your Highness," Castiel answers smoothly.
-"I will inform all the garrison leaders to continue the pursuit and searching."
+"I will inform all the garrison leaders to continue the pursuit and search."

 He turns to the door's direction, making an effort to flap his wings, but nothing happens.
 He glances behind his back.

-Even Jimmy can see the wings are distorted beyond repair, just like the ones he saw on the manifestation of Castiel's consciousness,  feathers are torn and cut out, the muscles and bones are broken and bent, his real wings are in no condition to fly.
+Even Jimmy can see the wings are distorted beyond repair, just like the ones he saw on the manifestation of Castiel's consciousness; feathers are torn and cut out, the muscles and bones are broken and bent, his real wings are in no condition to fly.

 "If I may," Castiel turns to Michael, gesturing behind his back, "I may need some help on healing."

-"Do I look like doctor to you?"
+"Do I look like a doctor to you?"
 Michael raises his eyebrows.
 "My expertise is about how to kill, not how to save."

 Castiel nods quietly, taking a step further, moving toward the door.
 "Understood.
 I will get a vehicle."

-He finds a humvee outside the facility and starts driving.
+He finds a Humvee outside the facility and starts driving.

 Jimmy wants to talk to him, but he finds words failing.

-There is no point to argue or fight the angel, he has learned his lesson.
+There is no point in arguing or fighting the angel; he has learned his lesson.
 And Lucifer was right, it really makes no difference if Heaven or Hell wins.
 No one in the world other than the three of them knows Lucifer is already dead, and the Apocalypse is just going to keep happening.

 The world is in ruins.
 And it will never stop until every single one in the world is killed.

 There is no Holy City in the end.
 No New Jerusalem.
 No peace and paradise.
-No reward and new world.
+No reward.
+No new world.

 There is no Heaven left anywhere.
 No hope for anything turning better.
 He'll never see his wife and daughter again.

 This, is the real, horrifying realization of truth and desperation.
 The true, absolute hopelessness.

-Jimmy lets loose of his hold onto the surface of the sea, letting the water swallow his consciousness.
+Jimmy lets loose of his hold on the surface of the sea, letting the water swallow his consciousness.
 The sea blends the tear falling from his eyes, absorbing the same salt into existence.

 Jimmy wonders, before he falls into sleep under the water again, if this sea in his mind, is all made of tears.